What are puberty blockers and how are they used in trans care?

 The use of puberty blockers in adolescence can also prevent the need for future gender-affirming surgery, for example for trans men who can avoid mastectomies, or for trans women, Adam's apple reductions.

-What are the criticisms of puberty blockers?
+What is the criticism of puberty blockers?

 Research from 2022 in the Journal of the Endocrine Society, which looked at several dozen children taking puberty blockers for less than two months, concluded that "later pubertal onset" as a result of puberty blockers "leads to lower adult bone mineral content".